-Despite this, the DOJ announced a formal policy to avoid ‘piling on’ penalties that are duplicative for the same misconduct in May 2018, and elaborated on tit in the 2020 FCPA Resource Guide.
+Despite this, the DOJ has adopted a formal policy to avoid ‘piling on’ penalties that are duplicative for the same misconduct.
 Under the policy, various US enforcement agencies must coordinate with each other and with foreign government agencies when reaching settlements with corporations.
-The 2020 Resource Guide underscores its anti-piling on policy as part of the growing international effort to combat corruption.
-It includes, as an example, a declination awarded to a UK seismic event detection equipment company, which was subject to a parallel investigation by the Serious Fraud Office (SFO) for the same conduct and committed to accepting responsibility with the SFO.
-However, the DOJ has warned that companies looking to benefit from the policy should self-disclose wrongdoing directly to the DOJ.
+The 2020 FCPA Resource Guide underscores this anti-piling on policy as part of the growing international effort to combat corruption.
+It includes, as an example, a declination awarded to a UK seismic event detection equipment company, which was subject to a parallel investigation by the Serious Fraud Office (SFO) for the same conduct and committed to accepting responsibility with the SFO.6 However, the DOJ has warned that companies looking to benefit from the policy should self-disclose wrongdoing directly to the DOJ.7

 4.2.1 Statutory and regulatory mandatory disclosure obligations

 In the United States, most disclosure obligations originate in statute or regulations.
 Key examples include:

 - the Sarbanes-Oxley Act of 2002, which requires the disclosure of all information that has a material financial effect on a public company in periodic financial reports;